What the Shell

 6. International Transfers

 All of the providers above are US-incorporated companies.
 Where personal data does cross to the United States, those transfers rely on the European Commission’s Standard Contractual Clauses and, where applicable, the EU–US Data Privacy Framework.
-The exception is Upstash Redis, where data is stored in the EU as noted above; the SCC framework still governs the processor relationship with the US-incorporated entity.
+The exceptions are Upstash Redis, Upstash QStash and Resend, where data is stored in the EU as noted above; the SCC framework still governs the processor relationships with the US-incorporated entities.
 You can request a copy of the relevant safeguards by emailing us.

 7. How Long We Keep Your Data